Bachelor of Arts (B.A.) Early Childhood Education

 Being qualified to teach children up to eight years old opens up opportunities for our graduates, and allows them to teach in a variety of settings.

+Preschools: Development starts at birth, and preschool is a child’s first step in formal education.
+During this learning period, children learn about “pre-skills” through learning, playing, singing, and more.
+This helps to create a base on which children can learn lessons when they move on to kindergarten and elementary school.
 Another big aspect of preschool is socializing, a crucial component we go over in our early childhood education courses.
 Beyond their immediate family, for many students preschool is the first time they get to interact with other children.
 This is when they learn valuable lessons about sharing, being kind to one another, and conflict resolution.

+Montessori Schools: Built on principles of self-reliance and inherent curiosity that every child possesses, Montessori Schools offer an alternative to traditional education.
+Due to the focus on “child-centric learning,” the range of children in a classroom can vary.
+An eight-year-old might learn alongside a four-year-old, and so on.
 An ECE degree in early childhood education allows you to have unique skills Montessori schools are looking for in early childhood educators.
 With each classroom having multiple “interactive zones”, each dedicated to a particular academic area, you and your students learn together.
 You work alongside the students.

-Considered the start of formal education, kindergarten is the stepping stone into the elementary school system.
+Kindergarten: Considered the start of formal education, kindergarten is the stepping stone into the elementary school system.
 Usually, kids are five to six years old, and most of the lessons focus on peer-to-peer learning.
 During peer-to-peer learning children are taught important social skills that will be crucial for their entire lives.
 They also start to learn more complex aspects of math like adding and subtracting.
 They begin to string sentences together, along with spelling.
+Kindergarten is a crucial step in early childhood education.
+A kindergarten teacher introduces more complex lessons to their students and prepares them for elementary school.

 Understanding ECE